Sustainable finance

 Developed in accordance with principles including the Green Bond Principles (GBP) 2025 and Social Bond Principles (SBP) 2025 defined by the International Capital Market Association (ICMA), this Framework has obtained a second-party opinion from Rating and Investment Information, Inc. (R&I) regarding its conformity to these principles.

-Use of funds under Sustainable Finance Framework
+Use of Proceeds under the Sustainable Finance Framework

 Program Category Technical standard Applicability Related SDGs